vollerts/GettingAndCleaningData/README.md

-# Getting And Cleaning Data - assignemnt codebook
+# Getting And Cleaning Data - codebook

 ## Background
 Course assignment of the coursera course [Getting and Cleaning Data](www.coursera.org/course/getdata 'Getting and Cleaning Data').